 The Orc Rebellion

-As every child know, the lands that now form the Empire were once contested by powerful orc tribes.
-The First Empress embarked on a crusade to unite the disparate human kingdoms, attacking those tribes that controlled the fertile plains between the human lands.
+As every child know, the lands that now form the Empire were once contested by powerful orc nations.
+The First Empress embarked on a crusade to unite the disparate human kingdoms, attacking those nations that controlled the fertile plains between the human lands.
 In battle after battle the orcs were driven back.
-The larger tribes withdrew beyond the Empire’s borders to plot their revenge.
-The smaller tribes retreated to the mountains and marshes, surviving by raiding and banditry.
+The larger nations withdrew beyond the Empire’s borders to plot their revenge.
+Others retreated to the mountains and marshes, surviving by raiding and banditry.
 Thousands were captured and many enslaved, forced to work in the mines in Varushka and other lands.

 The Rebellion Begins